 A covered call option is a financial market transaction, enforced by a contract, in which the seller of the call option owns shares or other securities, covering the value of the contract.

 An option is the who has .
 You can sell this 'right', under an option contract, and receive a payment if the form of a Premium which you get to keep.
-Its like selling a contract to someone to buy the shares from you when they choose to usually at an agreed price and within the contract period.
+Its like selling a contract to someone to buy the shares from you at a time they choose; usually at an agreed price, and within the contract period.
 Your payment the Premium could be 2% to 2.5% for a contract period of say a month.
 See the Smart report to the right of the screen, to see a live example of the returns currently available on BHP, BSL and TLS.
-If you own or buy the underlying shares before you sell the option then this is call a "Covered Call Option" because the shares are available to sell to the buyer if they choose to.
+If you own or buy the underlying shares before you sell the option then this is call a "Covered Call Option" because the shares are available to sell to the buyer if they decide to buy them or the contract gets 'Exercised'.
 If you don't own the underlying security then it is a "naked" option.
+I wouldn't go naked as I would feel exposed...

 If you buy the shares at the same time as you sell the call option then the strategy is often called a "buy-write" strategy.